Connecticut Defective Drug & Medical Device Attorney

 - Heart disease medications

-These and other defective drugs and medical devices can cause serious injuries
+These and other defective drugs and medical devices can cause serious injuries and illnesses.

 Filing a Defective Drug or Medical Device Claim